-The model calculates the Probability of Success (POS) of a strategy at the start of the search and as at the start of each day in view of the presumed failure of previous searching.
-It does this for the objective of saving the MP and again for the objective of finding the MP as quickly as possible surviving or not.
+The model calculates the Probability of Success (POS) of a strategy at the start of the search and at the start of each day in view of the presumed failure of previous searching.
+It does this for the objective of saving the MP and again for the objective of finding the MP as quickly as possible, surviving or not.

 To perform the calculations, the model uses the common method of assuming 100 MPs whose description and circumstances are identical, but who in every unseen respect are randomly different people.
-Counting the fates of the 100 MP's is arithmetically simpler than calculating conditional probabilities relating to a single person, and is easier to visualise, but it yields the same arithmetic outcomes.
+Counting the fates of the 100 MP's is arithmetically simpler than calculating conditional probabilities relating to a single person, is simpler to visualise, and it yields the same arithmetic outcomes.

-The model tracks the number and distribution of remaining responsive MPs, alive unresponsive MPs and deceased MPs through the four days, in effect progressively recalculating POAs.
+The model tracks the number and distribution of remaining responsive MPs, alive unresponsive MPs and deceased MPs through the four days.
+This is equivalent to progressively recalculating POAs.